-The ICNR2026 program will include plenary lectures given by well-known scientists in the field of neurorehabilitation, as well as special sessions, poster and exhibitor sessions, and pre-conference workshops.
+The ICNR2026 program will include plenary lectures given by world-class scientists in the field of neurorehabilitation, as well as special sessions, poster and exhibitor sessions, and pre-conference workshops.
 The program will aim at enriching the knowledge of the participants, widening their point of view on specific topics related to neurorehabilitation, and getting in closer contact with experts in this field.

 Please subscribe to our ICNR mailing list to be alerted!